apache/arrow/docs/source/cpp/tutorials/datasets_tutorial.rst

 1. An Arrow installation

-2. An understanding of basic Arrow data structures from <basic data structures>
+2. An understanding of basic Arrow data structures from :doc:`/cpp/tutorials/basic_arrow`

-To witness the differences, it may be useful to have also read the <File I/O tutorial>.
+To witness the differences, it may be useful to have also read the :doc:`/cpp/tutorials/io_tutorial`.
 However, it is not required.

 Setup
 -----